Woohoo! You made it!

 The ceremony & fiesta will take place at the Silcox Hut which is about a mile up the mountain from Timberline Lodge.

-Guests will be transported by snowcat to/from Timberline Lodge to the Silcox Hut. (~20 min trip each way)
+• Guests will then be transported by snowcat to/from Timberline Lodge to the Silcox Hut. (~20 min trip each way).

 gifting